cncf/landscapeapp/README.md

   Then _redirects and _headers files are generated to allow us to view individual landscapes from a netlify build.

+  This repo is built only on our build  server, because netlify has a 30 minutes timeout and we can not build individual landscapes there in parallel.
+Still, if every build fails and there is no obvious reasons, it may help to clear a node_modules cache: `ssh root@${BUILD_SERVER}` and then calling `rm -rf /root/build`
 ### Setting up our own build server to speed up netlify builds
   If for some reaons our current server is lost, or wiped, or we have to rent a different build server, these are required steps